Solving Matrix Games with Near-Optimal Matvec Complexity: Technical overview

-Per \eqref{eq:final-bound-with-movement-term}, our goal is to extend this movement bound between consecutive iterates to a movement bound over all pairs of iterates $z^{(j)}$ and $z^{(j')}$ for $(j, j') \in \biset^{T} \setminus \inbraces{-1, 0}$.
-We achieve this goal by carefully adding additional regularization to iterations $t$ of the standard prox point method about iterates \emph{before} the previous iterate $z^{(t - 1)}$.
-Conceptually, this serves to increase control over gapped pairs of iterates.
+Recall that our goal is to extend this movement bound between consecutive iterates to a movement bound over all pairs of iterates $z^{(j)}$ and $z^{(j')}$ for $(j, j') \in \binpairs$.
+We achieve this goal by carefully adding additional regularization to iterations $t$ of the standard prox point method about iterates \emph{before} the previous iterate $z^{(t - 1)}$ in order to increase control over gapped pairs of iterates.

 Formally, our \emph{prox multi-point method} (Algorithm~\ref{alg:multiprox-method-monotone-op}) maintains $K$ sequences of regularization center points, where the $k$-th sequence for $k \in [K]$ is denoted $w_k^{(0)}, w_k^{(1)}, \dots, w_k^{(T)}$, as well as a sequence of iterates $z^{(0)}, z^{(1)}, \dots, z^{(T)}$.
 We also maintain a sequence of \emph{active center index sets} $\idset^{(1)}, \idset^{(2)}, \dots, \idset^{(T)}$ where each $\idset^{(t)} \subseteq [K]$.
 These encode which regularization centers are active at each iteration $t$, and can be chosen dynamically (though this is not strictly necessary for our application to matrix games).
 We initialize $w_k^{(0)} \gets z^{(0)}$ for all $k \in [K]$.